-The Bureau of Educational Research and Service THE Bureau is designed to provide equipment and an organization whereby the various resources in the University can be utilized in the study of educational problems.
-These problems may arise in such areas as curriculum planning, testing and evaluation, administration and supervision, personnel management, youth adjustment, counseling, and psychological foundations of education.
-They may exist in any of the various colleges of the University, in the public schools, or in the communities of the state.
+The Bureau of Educational Research and Service The Bureau is designed to provide equipment and an organization whereby the various resources in the University can be utilized in the study of educational problems.
+These problems may arise in such areas as curriculum planning, testing and evaluation, administration and supervision, personnel management, youth adjustment, and psychological foundations of education.
+They may exist in any of the various colleges of the University, in the public schools, or in the communities of the State.
 In addition to the coordination of research, the Bureau offers statistical and clerical assistance to the staff and graduate students in their independent research studies.
-In cooperation with the University Testing Service, the Bureau maintains an educational and vocational testing and guidance service for students referred by Counselors of the Colleges, the Dean of Men, and the Dean of Women.
+The Bureau also maintains an educational and vocational testing and guidance service for students referred by the Dean of Men and Dean of Women.
 Persons not enrolled at Cornell University may obtain such service upon application to the Bureau and the payment of a fee.